-Since there is some $i$ for which $f^{in}$ is the identity map, the latter inequality must also hold for $d_X(\mu_0, \nu)$.
+Since there is some $i$ for which $f^{in}$ is the identity map, inequality \eqref{eqBD4} must also hold for $d_X(\mu_B, \nu)$.
 With this fact coupled with the first half of \eqref{eqTimed}, we derive the following violation to $X \in \Omega(\mu,R)$:

 Thus, it is not possible for $X <_t f^{-n}(X)$.